 The Turkey Refugee Response Initiative

-The Turkey Refugee Response Initiative (TRRI) is an ongoing endeavor aimed at exploring the role of local government, civil society organizations, and international nongovernmental agencies in serving Turkey’s refugee communities, particularly in the realms of access to livelihoods and overall social cohesion.
-Throughout 2020 and 2021, we have conducted a series of consultations with local civil society leaders, municipalities, academics, and international humanitarian workers to map out the challenges/opportunities and best practices in refugee assistance, particularly during the coronavirus pandemic and with respect to gender-based violence in the humanitarian context.
+The Turkey Refugee Response Initiative (TRRI) aims to explore the role of local government, civil society organizations, and international agencies in serving Turkey’s refugee communities, particularly in the realms of access to livelihoods and overall social cohesion.
+Throughout 2020 and 2022, HasNa conducted a series of consultations with local civil society leaders, municipalities, academics, and international humanitarian workers to map out the challenges/opportunities and best practices in refugee assistance, particularly during the coronavirus pandemic and with respect to gender-based violence in the humanitarian context.

-Over the course of the initiative we will share our findings in a series of briefs, reports, and online events.
+The findings have been shared in a series of briefs, reports, and online events.

 The ultimate aims of the TRRI are to amplify the voices of frontline workers, draw attention to the needs of civil society organizations, and to promote both domestic and international cooperation among all those working to improve the lives of refugees living in Turkey.